taytom258/terraria/README.md

 Remember to set your settings in the serverconfig.txt located within the /config directory.

 > [!CAUTION]
-> Do not run your server in the interactive mode, only use the initial interactive mode to create the world.<br/>
+> Do not run your server in interactive mode, only use the interactive mode to create your world.<br/>
-> Running your server interactively disables the autosave on exit functionality.
+> Running your server interactively disables the autosave on shutdown functionality.
 You have been warned!

 ## Usage (Headless Autostart Mode)
 Logs & worlds are stored within the /config directory